jurcicek/NoCap-Test/README.md

 ## What's the point?

-We're not here to optimize learning rates, CUDA kernels, or torch.compile flags.
+We're not here to optimize learning rates and torch.compile flags.
-We're here to explore **algorithmic ideas that might scale**.
+We're here to explore **algorithmic ideas that might scale**, and if that means writing your own CUDA kernel, even better.

 This benchmark is meant for:
 - People with limited hardware